United Kingdom in the Junior Eurovision Song Contest 2022: At Junior Eurovision

 The Junior Eurovision Song Contest 2022 took place at the Karen Demirchyan Sports and Concerts Complex in Yerevan, Armenia on 11 December 2022, at 15:00 GMT.
-The event will be broadcast live on CBBC, BBC One and on the BBC iPlayer.
+The event was broadcast live on CBBC, BBC One and on the BBC iPlayer.
 On 21 November, it was announced that children's TV presenter Lauren Layfield and singer Hrvy would commentate the BBC's coverage of the contest from MediaCity in Salford.
+The spokesperson, who revealed the top twelve-point score of the British jury, was Tabitha Joy.

-Freya Skye and the UK delegation also participated in the Opening Ceremony for the contest, which was held in Republic Square in Yerevan on 5 December, during which the running order was also determined.
+Skye and the UK delegation also participated in the Opening Ceremony for the contest, which was held in Republic Square in Yerevan on 5 December, during which the running order was also determined.
 The United Kingdom was drawn by the show producers to perform in 12th position, following the entry from Spain and preceding the entry from Portugal.

 Just over 700,000 watched Junior Eurovision in the UK, an audience size similar to when ITV last participated in 2005.
+5,200,000 viewers watched live on the BBC for at least one minute.